Perechyn: About the city

 The city of Perechyn is nestled between the Carpathian Mountains some twenty kilometers north of Uzhhorod.

 With a population of around 7000 people living in a territory of 7.45 km², this small city swells to larger numbers on the weekends when people from neighboring villages come to shop in this rayon center and during summer months when tourists traverse the mountain road on their way North to Lviv.

 For centuries, the region has included a variety of ethnolinguistic groups including Lemki (or Lemkos), Boyki (or Boykos/Highlanders), Romani, Jews, and others.
-Additionally, there are many different nationalities living in harmony with one another.
+Additionally, there are many nationalities living there.
 These mainly include Ukrainians, but living among them are Slovaks, Hungarians, Germans, Italians, and other nationalities.

 Schools

 There are three active schools in Perechyn.

 The Perechyn Central School located near the regional administration educates middle and high school students from the town.
 A lyceum, on the northern outskirts of Perechyn, serves as a trade school for youth going into service industries.
 The Perechyn Humanitarian Gymnasium (a regional high school), housed in the Palace of Culture, is recognized by its highly visible castle-like architecture.
 In addition to preparing students for university, the gymnasium focuses on the development of specialized language skills including Ukrainian, Russian, Slovakian, German, and English.

 An enormous U-shaped building on the outskirts of Perechyn on the road to Uzhgorod once housed nearly 500 students.
 The Perechyn Boarding School or "shkoli internat" (orphanage) was closed the early 2000s with the expansion of foster programs in Ukraine.

 In 2022, the town took in thousands of Ukrainians fleeing war in the East many of whom took refuge in the classrooms and dormitory sections of the school.